 THE following feature story, describing the early names of Tasmanian inns and pubs was published in the Hobart Mercury on July 19 1946.
 The revealing story gives a glimpse into the colourful signs that once swung above the doors of… Read More ›

-The Half Way House, Antill Ponds, Tasmania
+Memories of a long-gone Tasmanian inn: The Half Way House, Antill Ponds

 Evidence shows Tasmania’s Bush Inn is not Australia’s oldest continuously licensed pub